STEP-IT-Academy/Patterns/README.md

-# Patterns
+# Homework 1 task
-Implementation of some patterns using C#
+## Implementation of Flyweight and Proxy design patterns.